adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 ```

 In this case, `TearDown()` is not needed since we don't have to clean up after
-each test, other than what's already done by the destructor.
+each out, other than what's already done by the destructor.

 Now we'll write tests using `TEST_F()` and this fixture.
 ```